NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ## STEPS

 At all stages, request clinical input.
-We put $$ where we believe this to be essential.
+We put **$** where we believe this to be essential.

 **Step 1 : Define purpose and value sets**
     - Establish a clinical definition (e.g., drugs for hypertension and heart failure) **$**
     - Choose organ system knowing what the drug targets (e.g., circulatory system)
     - Use this information to select the relevant database’s underlying ontology (e.g., BNF, Ch.
 2 circulatory system) and the relevant chapter (e.g., Ch.
 2.5 hypertension and heart failure drugs)
-    		- A user-friendly BNF resource is the OpenPrescribing:
+    		- A user-friendly BNF resource is the [OpenPrescribing](https://github.com/NHLI-Respiratory-Epi/SNOMED-CT-codelists/tree/main](https://openprescribing.net/bnf/) <br />
     - Define value sets (i.e., subgroups of codes within this clinical definition)
     - For each value set, collate search terms
-    		- chemical names
+    		- chemical names  <br />
-      		- proprietary names (OPTIONAL)
+      		- proprietary names (OPTIONAL)  <br />
     - Establish route (e.g., oral, parenteral/injected) **$**
     - Consider purpose:
-    		- repository
+    		- repository  <br />
-      		- disease-specific (e.g., COPD inhalers)
+      		- disease-specific (e.g., COPD inhalers)  <br />
     - Consider chemistry: **$**
-    		- for search efficiency
+    		- for search efficiency  <br />
-      		- don't search on common compounds, active or blocking groups, or side chains such as  *-nitrate -arginine -hydrochloride -mesilate*
+      		- don't search on common compounds, active or blocking groups, or side chains such as  *-nitrate -arginine -hydrochloride -mesilate*   <br />
-		- although these suffixes may be listed as part of the drug name, they are not chemical-of-interest
+		- although these suffixes may be listed as part of the drug name, they are not chemical-of-interest  <br />

 Put all information of Step 1 into a spreadsheet, so you can refer back to this later: